A final score reported for a sporting event may not say much about the game itself. Pose the following question to students:

 activity sheet can be use to help them explore possibilities.

-You might consider using other manipulatives to represent points.
+To help struggling students, you might consider using other manipulatives, such as counters, to represent points.

 To conclude the activity, have students pair up and compare their answers.
 Make it a requirement for students to share how they got their answer, as students will have different problem solving strategies.
 Circulate the room and, 1- help students who have discrepancies in their answers, and 2- to note when different problem solving strategies are used.
 You may choose to stop the class at any point to have a pair of students share interesting ways in which they solved a problem.
 Finally, have a class discussion to answer the question posed at the beginning of class ("If a final score in football is 20-14, how were the points scored?").
 You can either come to an answer together as a class, or have students write their answers on an index card as an exit slip.